LouisLecouturier/Toxic-comments-analysis/README.md

 This repository contains multiple ways of analyzing toxic comments.
 The goal is to compare different methods and see which one is the most efficient.

+A quick report written in French can be found in the `main` branch.

 ## Repository organization
 All the toxic comments models are available on different branches of the repository.